- Optimizely Classic Mobile

 Click Create Project (or Switch Project) > New Project.

-If you have multiple mobile projects in Optimizely Classic, create a new SDK project in Optimizely X for each of your existing projects.
+If you have multiple mobile projects in Optimizely Classic, create a new SDK project in Full Stack for each of your existing projects.
 For example, if you have two iOS apps and one Android app, create three new SDK projects.
-And if each of those apps has a QA and a production environment, create six new projects.
+If each of those apps has a QA and a production environment, create six new projects.

-You can use the same naming conventions for projects in Optimizely X as you used in Classic.
+You can use the same naming conventions for projects in Full Stack as you used in Classic.

 If you have questions or need help, contact Optimizely Support or email our developer support staff at email@example.com.